INTRODUCTION & STUDY GUIDE

 3. Reread the lesson, making sure you understand each section in turn.

-4. Answer the self-test questions, writing down short answers.
+4. Answer the questions, writing down short answers.

 6. Refer back to the lesson text to clarify your understanding of any points you had difficulty with.